HaakFab/DIS08_2223/README.md

 	- What dataset do you choose?
 (URL, name)
 	- **Describe the dataset**: Variables, data format, collection period, who and why collected it, ...
 	- What makes this dataset interesting to you?
+	- you may also use additional datasets for enriching the information and/or combine multiple datasets!
+If you do, make sure t odescribe everything in detail: what data do you include and why do you combine the datasets!
 2. **Conceptualisation of your application**.
 Define either
 	- a task you want to perform,
 	- a problem you want to solve, or